AKloc/BookNotes/Speed Reading.md

 **Main Takeaways**
 - Have a legitimate purpose before reading a book.
 What is it I want to get out of this?
 Use that to determine how careful to read.
 - IN GENERAL: It's all in the eyes and using more out of your peripheral vision.
-	- Make sure you're not "reading aloud" in your head.
-It slows you down.
 	- STRATEGY 1: Focus on spaces instead of individual words.
 	- STRATEGY 2: Focus on chunks 6-7 words apart.
 This seems to work well for me.
-For each line, start at
+For each line, start about 20% of the way in, then jump to 80%, then go to the next line.
+	- Make sure you're not "reading aloud" in your head.
+It slows you down.
+	-

 **What can I do with this?**
 - I'm adding a field for "Purpose of reading" in my template notes.